Carefully read these Frequently Asked Questions and the “Instructions” for the Portfolio of Accomplishments and Reflections (PAR).

 You can meet with the same pre-health advisor up to three times to discuss revisions to your personal statement.

 Applicants who submit a Portfolio must wait to first discuss their personal statement with an advisor at their CAA.
-You can then meet with the same pre-health advisor up to three times to review revisions to your personal statement.
+You can then meet with the same pre-health advisor up to two times to review revisions to your personal statement.

 Please reach out directly to your CAA advisor if you do not see any open availability on Handshake when scheduling your follow-up appointments.